WRITINGS / PUBLICATIONS

 2020

-Throughout the Maison Soustraire experience, Mathilde Pellé wrote letters to the public to share her impressions.
+Throughout the Maison Soustraire experience, Mathilde Pellé shared letters with the public to convey her impressions.

 DSC_2060 - copy